kali/extropy/README.md

 ## What's the point

-In order to get the most of a MongoDB database, developpers have to jump through the painful hoops of denormalization.
-Extropy aims at getting this complexity away.
+In order to get the most of a MongoDB database, developpers have to jump through the painful hoops of denormalization. extropy aims at getting this complexity away.

 extropy main component is a MongoDB proxy.
 All interactions (at least the ones performing write ops) from the applications must go through the proxy.
 In a sharded setup, a extropy proxy must front each instance of mongos.
 In a